azfullstack2258/react-native-posts/README.md

 how you work as well, as what your final results are; include useful Git commit messages and comments where you think your code may be unclear.

+Please do not include your name or any other self-identifying information in code or commit messages as silverorange will anonymize your work before reviewing.

 Tasks
 -----
 Using the provided Expo application in `/native`: